Dangerous Lead and Cadmium in jewelry

 Like lead, cadmium adds weight and shape to jewelry and is cheap to use in manufacturing.

 Recent lab testing shows that the cadmium in some children’s jewelry makes up as much as 90 percent of the item’s weight.
 The key is that cadmium is cheap to use.
-That is more important to the Chinese manufacturers and U.S. distributors than the health and well-being of children, including the the children of China, as well as the children of the USA and Canada.
+That is more important to the Chinese manufacturers and U.S. distributors than the health and well-being of children, including the children of China as well as the children of the USA and Canada.
 You will see what I mean when you read further about the recycling process.

 A few moments of surfing the internet turns up a horrifying and cynical tale as we follow the way cadmium is used in the manufacturing cycle.